-In 2014 a nuclear Waste Isolation Pilot Plant (WIPP) in Carlsbad, CA was the victim of poor documentation practices that lead to a half-billion dollar mistake; shutting down the facility for three years and sending six workers to the hospital.
+In 2014 a nuclear Waste Isolation Pilot Plant (WIPP) in Carlsbad, NM was the victim of poor documentation practices that lead to a half-billion dollar mistake; shutting down the facility for three years and sending six workers to the hospital.

 While tragic, this accident presents an important opportunity to assess why good documentation practices matter and how we can proactively work to prevent similar mistakes in the future.

 Radioactive Cat Litter